splunk/public-o11y-docs/gdi/opentelemetry/smart-agent-migration-process.rst

    :width: 99%
    :alt: Navigate to the Critical Monitoring section and review whether there is any data being dropped.

-If any of the charts indicate a value above zero, then data is being dropped and investigation is needed.
+If any of the charts indicate a value above zero, then data is being dropped and you need to investigate why.
 To diagnose further, see :ref:`validate-logs`.

 Validate using zPages
 ---------------------------------------------